 Tooth whitening has become so common that we can buy kits in the drugstore and do it ourselves.
-Whitening toothpastes, strips, and gels are readily sold as an easy, cheap means of improving teeth.
+Whitening toothpastes, strips, and gels are readily sold as an easy, cheap, and effective means of improving teeth.
 But at-home tooth-whitening products carry a risk of serious injury for some users.
 These products usually rely on hydrogen peroxide as the main tooth-whitening agent; a chemical that can cause serious burns in high concentrations.

 Last week, an 18-year-old in Scotland suffered third-degree burns after a tooth-whitening session went wrong.
 Abbie Kilbride just got her braces removed, and scheduled an appointment for tooth whitening.
 The specialist did not ask the teen about her health history, and began the treatment without performing an allergy test with the gel.
 The gel was reapplied every 10-15 minutes and the entire treatment took about an hour.